 Match and Merge Logic at Scale

 MDM systems must identify when different records refer to the same entity.
 This is the match problem.
 Then they must combine those records into one golden record.
-This is the merge problem.
+This is the merge problem, and it sits close to the broader question of which data can be trusted for analysis.

 Matching seems straightforward.
 Compare email addresses, phone numbers, customer IDs.
 If two records share an email, they are the same customer.